-SUMMARY

-INTRODUCTION 7

-PART I 8
+Abstract 5

+Summary 6

+Introduction 10

-CHAPTER 1 General economic development in rural areas in Moldova in last years
+1. General economic development in rural areas in Moldova in last years 11

 1.1.
-Population characteristics
+Population characteristics 11

-1.2 Income dimensions.
+1.2.
+Incomes and poverty 12

-1.3 Access to education and health services 11
+1.3.
+Access to education and health services

-1.4 Access to infrastructure 12
+1.4.
+Access to infrastructure 16

-1.5 Economic and employment structure - agriculture versus non-farming business 13
+1.5.
+Economic and employment structure - agriculture versus non-farming

+business 17

-1.6 Government policies towards local areas in Moldova
+1.6.
+Government policies towards local areas in Moldova 19

-CHAPTER 2 General characteristics of urban and rural migration and remittances 16
+2. General characteristics of urban and rural migration and remittances

-2.1 General Migration Profile 16
+2.1.
+General Migration Profile

-2.2.Geographic differences 17
+2.2.
+Geographic differences

-2.3 Migration determinants
+2.3.
+Migration determinants

-2.4 Size of Remittances 20
+2.4.
+Size of Remittances

-2.5 Transfer Mechanisms use of remittances 21
+2.5.
+Transfer Mechanisms use of remittances

-CHAPTER 3 Remittances, migration and behaviour of rural households 23
+3. Remittances, migration and behaviour of rural households 28

-3.1 A few words about distribution of remittances as such 23
+3.1.
+A few words about distribution of remittances as such

-3.2 Incomes wealth and poverty issues 25
+3.2.
+Incomes wealth and poverty issues 31

 3.3.
-Labour market behaviour and other economic decisions of migrants and their
+Labour market behaviour and other economic decisions of migrants and th

-households 29
+households

-3.4 Family behaviour, social behaviour and plans to come back
+3.4.
+Family behaviour, social behaviour and plans to come back 39

-CHAPTER 4 Selected regional characteristics of migration and remittances 34
+4. Selected regional characteristics of migration and remittances

-4.1 Emigration and remittances by region
+4.1.
+Emigration and remittances by region

-4.2 Investment by migrants and returnees and plans for the future
+4.2.
+Investment by migrants and returnees and plans for the future

-Conclusions for Part I
+Conclusions

-PART II MIGRATION TRENDS AND MANAGEMENT IN POLAND .
-43

-CHAPTER 1 Migration trends in Poland 43

-1.1 Emigration 43

-1.2 Immigration 45

-1.3 Long-Run and Short-Run Effects 46

-1.4 Labour Market shortages 46

-CHAPTER 2 Initiatives to attract migrants back to Poland 48

-2.1 Push and pull factors

-2.2 National programme Returning Home 49

-2.3.
-Access to information.
-49

-2.4 Administrative measures 50

-2.5 Initiatives to return skilled citizens living abroad Homing programme 50

-2.6.
-Campaigns for retention of population 50

-2.7.
-Local initiatives

-2.8.
-Keeping ties with Poland 51

-Concluding remarks for part II

-BIBLIOGRAPHY .
-53

-Appendix.
-Methodological notes on the survey by CBS-AXA .
-55
+References

+Appendix